Dan Campbell: Personal life

-Campbell has two children with his wife Holly.
+Campbell married his wife, Holly, in 1999, and they have a son, Cody, and a daughter, Piper.

 Campbell is a noted fan of Metallica, and during his time at Texas A&M, he was nicknamed "Dantallica" by his roommate Shane Lechler.
 He also enjoys country music and classic rock.
-During his playing career, he was nicknamed "The Dude", due to his resemblance to Jeff Bridges' character in The Big Lebowski.
-Upon joining the Detroit Lions, he gained the nickname "MC/DC" by Pat McAfee on his daily podcast.
-The acronym is short for Motor City Dan Campbell, and also a spoof of and reference to AC/DC.
+During his playing career, he was nicknamed "The Dude," due to his resemblance to Jeff Bridges' character in The Big Lebowski.
+Upon joining the Detroit Lions as head coach, he gained the nickname "MC/DC" by Pat McAfee on his daily radio show.
+The nickname, a play on AC/DC, is short for Motor City Dan Campbell.
+Some newer fans that have noticed his desire to be a risk taker have taken to calling him "Ramblin' Gamblin' Dan Campbell".